-As an online merchant, you work hard hammering out marketing strategies that set up your store for success.
+As an online retailer, you work hard hammering out marketing strategies that set up your store for success.

 You comb through the data about SEO, CRO, social media, and paid ads—the essentials that draw shoppers through your digital doors.

 Once on your site, you lay out the red carpet of shopping experiences.

 Maybe you have a pop-up discount that offers folks a cool 20% off.
 A chat bot might come up from the footer to greet people and ask if they have questions.
 The peri-shopping experience you’ve curated is pleasant, and you’ve made sure the checkout process is swift.

 But what about your post-purchase experience?
 When hungry shoppers commit to hitting the “Buy” button, the customer journey is far from over.
 Most online brands, though, don’t take a second look at the experience gap between when a shopper purchases to when they get their goods.
 This moment, however, could make or break the customer relationship.